Temporis Capital Limited Pillar 3 Disclosure

 Risk Management Objectives and Policies

-Mr. Derry Guy, who is also the Firm’s CEO, has been appointed Chief Risk Officer (“CRO”).
-The CRO is responsible for the management of risk within the Firm and their individual responsibilities have been clearly defined.
+For the period of this report, Mr. Derry Guy, CEO, undertook the role of Chief Risk Officer (“CRO”).
+The CRO is responsible for the management of risk within the Firm and his individual responsibilities have been clearly defined.
 The CRO reports to the Firm’s Executive Committee on a frequent basis regarding the risks to which the business is exposed.
-Temporis has clearly documented policies and procedures, which are designed to minimise risks to the Firm and staff are required to confirm that they have read and understood them.
+Temporis has clearly documented policies and procedures, which are designed to minimise risks to the Firm.
+Staff are required to confirm that they have read and understood the policies and procedures on a regular basis.

 - SYSC 19B 1.17 – Retained units, shares and other instruments;